Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 7. Miss Nelson Is Missing by Harry G. Allard Jr.

-Highlight clues in the book to show how Miss Viola Swamp is actually Miss Nelson, and why she had dressed in costume to get her class to behave.
+Highlight clues in the book to show who Miss Viola Swamp actually is, and why she had dressed in costume to get her class to behave.

 8. Hey, Mama Goose by Jane Breskin Zalben

-Kids love guessing, and this book gives just enough hints to see which nursery rhyme character is coming up next!
+Kids love guessing, and Hey, Mama Goose gives just enough hints to see which nursery rhyme character is coming up next!
 Characters in fairy tales swap homes, from the gingerbread house of Hansel and Gretel to the Three Little Pigs’ brick house.

 As you read the story, see if the children can guess which character the book is talking about.